-We celebrated the 20th anniversary of continuous human presence in the International Space Station last November, and in April we celebrated 20 years since the first European astronaut entered the Space Station, ESA astronaut Umberto Guidoni.
+We celebrated the 20th anniversary of continuous human presence in the International Space Station (ISS) last November.
+What a huge milestone it is!

-Most of us might not even know that the Space Station can easily be observed by naked eye if we know where and when to look.
+Most of us might not even know that the ISS can easily be observed by naked eye if we know where and when to look.
 It is one of the most staggering things to look at it quietly crossing the sky.
-In the past 20 years there were always a minimum of two brave humans on the Station.
-I always make sure I wave at them!
+Staggering fact is that in the past 20 years there were always a minimum of 2 brave humans on board the station.
+I always make sure I wave them!

 For a photographer like myself the question almost immediately comes to mind – can I photograph it?

 Luckily yes!
-The amateur astronomer community first started experimenting with how to snap a shot of the Space Station.
+It’s been the amateur astronomer community, who first started experimenting with how to snap a shot of the ISS.
 By the time I arrived at the ‘scene’, many talented photographers had already taken amazing photos.
-I created the Space Station Guys website to create a worldwide hub for amateur Space Station photos, not only for mine but for anyone’s.
+I have created Space Station Guys website purely to create a worldwide hub for amateur ISS photos, not only for mine but for anyone’s.

 Early photo of the newly born ISS – Credit: Josef Huber, Tobias Lindemann

 There are a few ways to accomplish your own photo.
 One of them is the manually tracked methods, which do not necessarily require motorised mounts or very expensive equipment.
-I could divide manual imaging into three categories.
-Remember this is the easiest and cheapest way to catch a shot of the International Space Station!
+I could divide manual imaging into 3 categories.
+Remember this is the easiest and cheapest way to catch a shot of the ISS!

 Manual tracking

 The first method only requires a digital camera and a wide angle lens.
 Long exposure shots are taken during an ISS flyby, usually between 20-30 seconds each.
-This will show the Space Station as a bright long trail in our photo.
+This will show the ISS as a bright long trail in our photo.
 This method is perfect for making compositions with amazing foregrounds.
-The Space Station is very bright in the night sky, even being in a light-polluted city can’t stop you from capturing it!
+Important that the ISS is very bright, even being in a light-polluted city can’t stop you from capturing it!

 Beautiful long exposure photo – Credit: Tom Jones

 The second method requires a telescope and a digital camera.
 This is the method used for most of the shots taken during construction of the ISS (2000-2010).
-I have seen so many amazing photos of the unfinished Space Station.
+I have seen so many amazing photos about the unfinished ISS with or without the Space Shuttle docked to it.
 I personally missed the Space Shuttle era, but many photos keep the memory of those very important years alive.

-During this method we manually track the Space Station, which means we use both our hands and physically move a telescope to follow the Space Station in the sky.
-Our finder scope and the main telescope needs to be accurately aligned, so whatever object we are pointing at with the finder scope, the same object will be visible on our camera screen too.
-People usually took a series of still photos during a Space Station flyby, but as digital cameras improved, it became possible to capture videos an average frame rate of 20-25 fps.
+During this method we manually track the ISS, which means we use both our hands and physically move the telescope to follow the Space Station in the sky.
+Our finder scope and the main telescope needs to be accurately aligned, so whatever object we are pointing at with the finder scope, the same object must be visible on our camera screen too.
+People usually took a series of still photos during an ISS flyby, but as dslr cameras improved, the possibility of capturing videos opened up with an average frame rate of 20-25 fps.

-The third method is the most recent one, it still requires a telescope, but instead of a digital camera we use so-called high frame rate planetary camera.
+The third method is the most recent one, it still requires a telescope, but instead of a digital camera we are using a so-called high frame rate planetary camera.
 The manual tracking method is exactly the same, but this way we gather between 50-200 frames per second – a whole lot of photos!

 This allows us to maximise the success rate and if we are doing it right, even a cool animation can be put together, like the ones below.